Terms of Business

 - Where our invoices remain unpaid beyond the agreed terms, we reserve the right to refuse to undertake any further work on your behalf and cancel our agreement to provide services.
 For the avoidance of doubt, this shall include ceasing enforcement action on any live cases and closing live cases down.

-- VAT on Writs of Control and CRAR
+- Writs of Control, CRAR and VAT

-- If the judgment creditor is not eligible to claim VAT, we will collect a sum equivalent to the VAT from the judgment debtor and pay this sum to HMRC.
-We will issue a VAT invoice to the judgment creditor.
+- If the Judgment Creditor is not eligible to reclaim VAT, we will collect a sum equivalent to that payable on our fees and disbursements from the Judgment Debtor and pay this sum to HMRC.
+A VAT invoice will then be issued to the Judgment Creditor.

-7.1 Property Services
+7. Property Services

 - Where we are instructed to provide security services, a minimum term will apply as set out in writing by us to you.

-8 Our Liabilities
+8. Our Liabilities

-- We do not warrant that property or land upon which we are instructed to attend are free from contamination or that any structure is compliant with regulations.
+- We do not warrant that property or land upon which we are instructed to attend is free from contamination or that any structure is compliant with regulation.

-- We accept no responsibility for any actions you may take or loss you incur as a result of communication provided by us.
+- We accept no responsibility for any actions you may take or loss you incur as a result of any communication provided by us.

 - We hold public liability and professional indemnity insurance, details of which may be obtained upon request.